It’s cold. It’s been snowing off and on for the past week. Flu season has started. Right about now, wouldn’t some hot soup sound really good?

 “I thought it was incredibly sweet, and I really appreciated the gesture,” says the native of Valencia, Calif.
 “I love, love, love Chabad!
 They have been such a big and influential part of my semester.
 I know I always have a place to go with them and will always enjoy a wonderful time.
 I frequently go to their Shabbat dinners and almost every program event.”

-The Louebs—with one child and one on the way—serve roughly 3,000 Jewish students at the University of British Columbia, Simon Fraser University and other local Canadian colleges.
+The Louebs—with one child and one on the way—serve roughly 3,000 Jewish students at the University of British Columbia, Simon Fraser University and other local universities in that part of Canada.

 When asked if the rabbi plans to hand-deliver similar packages in the future, he replied immediately: “Yes, we’ll do it again for spring exams.”